peoplma/slacktipbot/README.md

 # Syntax:

-"!tipbot register" - generates new btc/ltc/doge addresses for user
+"!tipbot register" - generates new btc/ltc/doge addresses for user.

-"!tipbot check" - shows addresses for all coins and balances for user
+"!tipbot check" - shows addresses for all coins and balances for user.

-"!tipbot addresses coin" - lists all registered users' addresses and their balances
+"!tipbot addresses coin" - lists all registered users' addresses and their balances.  coin can be btc, ltc, or doge

 "!tipbot tip username amount coin" - tips user indicated amount to their address.
-Subamounts such as bits or satoshi are not accepted.
+Subamounts such as bits or satoshi are not accepted.  coin can be btc, ltc, or doge

-"!tipbot make it rain (coin, amount)" - tips everyone registered a share of indicated amount.
+"!tipbot make it rain coin amount" - tips everyone registered a share of indicated amount.
 Amount must be the last word in the command.
-Subamounts such as bits or satoshi are not accepted.
+Subamounts such as bits or satoshi are not accepted.  coin can be btc, ltc, or doge

 "!tipbot withdraw amount coin address" - withdraws indicated amount to indicated address.
 Address must be the last word listed in command.
-Subamounts such as bits or satoshi are not accepted.
+Subamounts such as bits or satoshi are not accepted.  coin can be btc, ltc, or doge

+"!tipbot shift amount coin1_coin2" - uses shapeshift to exchange coin1 to coin2.  coin can be btc, ltc, or doge

 "!tipbot help" - links to this readme